Open Bible Data Home About News OET Key

 Yahweh’s anger against Nineveh

 This prophecy should be read in reference to the book of Jonah.
-That book described how the people of Niniveh, Assyria’s capital city, repented when Jonah warned them that Yahweh was angry at them.
-The book of Nahum, written a little over one hundred years later than when Jonah was set, indicates that the Ninevites would be punished by God, but only after he had used them for his own purposes.
-These actions of Yahweh, although described as vengeance or anger, do not have the same sinful quality as they usually do with humans.
-(See: evil and avenge and sin)
+That book described how the people of Nineveh, Assyria’s capital city, repented when Jonah warned them that Yahweh was angry at them.
+The book of Nahum, written a little over one hundred years later than the book of Jonah, indicates that the Ninevites had returned to their evil ways and would soon be punished by God.
+Reading the two books together shows God's mercy and patience and also his anger and judgement for cruelty, evil, and sin.

 Complete destruction

-At that time, Assyria controlled almost the entire Near East.
-Nahum prophesied that the Assyrians would be so completely destroyed as a nation that they would no longer even be a people group.
-This prophecy came true very suddenly.
+At the time of Nahum's prophecy, Assyria controlled almost the entire Near East.
+They were terribly violent and cruel to the peoples that they conquered, including Israel.
+Because of this, Nahum prophesied that the Assyrians would be completely destroyed as a nation and as a people (1:14).
+This prophecy came true very suddenly in 612 B.C.

 BI Nah 1:0 ©